|Maps:||LPI Jamison 8930-2N 1:25000|

 |Notes:||Print-friendly notes (opens in new window)|

-Narrow Neck Peninsula lies south west of Katoomba and can be seen stretching out between the Jamison and Megalong Vallies from numerous lookouts along the Katoomba cliffs.
+Narrow Neck Peninsula lies south west of Katoomba and can be seen stretching out between the Jamison and Megalong Valleys from numerous lookouts along the Katoomba cliffs.
 It used to be a popular bushwalking area in the 1920s and 1930s due to the easy access from Katoomba providing a route into the Wild Dog Mountains.
 In recent years there has been renewed interest in exploring many of the old passes off Narrow Neck.
 This walk explores two of those passes.

 Tarros (originally spelled Taros) Ladder lies off Clear Hill at the very end of Narrow Neck.
 The route from Clear Hill to the bottom of the cliff was discovered by bushwalkers Frank Duncan, Ern Austen and Jack Debert in June 1928, but it had likely been used in the late 1800s by oil shale prospectors.
-There are in fact two ways to bypass the lower cliff and these are now marked on the map as Duncans Pass and Tarros Ladder.
-However, Frank Duncan's party descended the chimney where Tarros Ladder now lies, as such Tarros Ladder is just the bottom part of Duncans Pass.
+There are in fact two ways to negotiate the lower cliffline and these are now marked on the map as Duncans Pass and Tarros Ladder.
+However, Frank Duncan's party in fact descended the chimney where Tarros Ladder now lies, and as such Tarros Ladder is just the bottom part of Duncans Pass.
 A real wire and wood ladder was installed by Walter 'Taro' Tarr in 1933, but it was damaged in a bushfire in 1939, and replaced with the current climbing spikes.